awsdocs/amazon-kendra-developer-guide/doc_source/data-source-dropbox.md

 1. On the **Review and create** page, check that the information you have entered is correct and then select **Add data source**\.
 You can also choose to edit your information from this page\.
 Your data source will appear on the **Data sources** page once it is added successfully\.

 ------
-#### [ TemplateConfiguration API ]
+#### [ API ]

 **To connect Amazon Kendra to Dropbox**

-You must specify the following using [TemplateConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_TemplateConfiguration.html) API:
+You must specify a JSON of the [data source schema](https://docs.aws.amazon.com/kendra/latest/dg/ds-schemas.html) using the [TemplateConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_TemplateConfiguration.html) API\.
+You must provide the following information:
 + **Data source**—You must specify the data source as `DROPBOX`\.
-+ **Data source schema**—Include a JSON that contains the data source schema\.
-To view the template schema, see [Data source schemas](https://docs.aws.amazon.com/kendra/latest/dg/ds-schemas.html)\.
 + **Type**—Specify `TEMPLATE` as the Type when you call `CreateDataSource`\.
-+ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your Dropbox account\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials for your Dropbox account\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {